NervanaSystems/ngraph-python/doc/source/tensorflow.rst

+.. _tensorflow:

 .. ---------------------------------------------------------------------------
 ..
-Copyright 2016 Nervana Systems Inc.
+Copyright 2017 Intel Corporation
 ..
 Licensed under the Apache License, Version 2.0 (the "License");
 .. you may not use this file except in compliance with the License.
 ..
 You may obtain a copy of the License at